yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Configuration.rst

 }}}

-Putting a TimeZone entry for the Systemlogger could also be an good idea simply put a lin like something in /etc/TZ:
+Putting a TimeZone entry for the Systemlogger could also be an good idea simply put a line like something in /etc/TZ:

 {{{
 CET-1CEST-2,M3.5.0/02:00:00,M10.5.0/03:00:00